Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

-The recent WD--MS catalogs focused on a volume-limited sample of 100 pc within the solar neighbourhood are provided by \citetalias{Rebassa2021} and \citetalias{nayak_2024_wdms}.
-However, \citetalias{Rebassa2021} targeted the sources which are located in the gap region between the MS and WD cooling sequence on optical CMD, while \citetalias{nayak_2024_wdms} mainly targeted the sources in MS on optical CMD but must have both FUV and NUV observations.
-Hence, our study complements both \citetalias{Rebassa2021} and \citetalias{nayak_2024_wdms} by including sources which have only NUV observations in \galex\ and located in the gap as well as the MS region on optical CMD.
-In \autoref{compare}, we compare our estimated mass, radius, and $\teff$ of the WDs with those found in \citetalias{Rebassa2021} (orange) and \citetalias{nayak_2024_wdms} (black).
-The figure shows that our catalog contains a sample of smaller radii and hotter WDs which were not detected by \citetalias{Rebassa2021} or \citetalias{nayak_2024_wdms}.
-However, peak in $\teff$ distribution is found to cooler than \citetalias{nayak_2024_wdms}.
+In \autoref{compare}, we compare distribution of our estimated mass, radius, and $\teff$ of the WDs with those found in \citetalias{Rebassa2021} (orange) and \citetalias{nayak_2024_wdms} (black).
+The figure shows that peak in $\teff$ distribution in our study is found to cooler than \citetalias{nayak_2024_wdms} while peak in the radii distribution is found to be similar to \citetalias{Rebassa2021} and \citetalias{nayak_2024_wdms}.
 The figure also shows that our detected WDs have similar mass distribution to that found in \citetalias{nayak_2024_wdms} but more massive than those detected in \citetalias{Rebassa2021}.